-- The Contractor shall arrange to install the signs in the layout TC2320\2 (SIGN LAYOUT PRIOR TO DEPLOYMENT OF SPEED CAMERAS AT ROADWORK SITES) in advance of the site and advise the RPU that the sign(s) have been installed prior to enforcement commencing. - The Contractor shall ensure signage is maintained in accordance with the approved Traffic Guidance Scheme and appropriate records kept, in accordance with this Technical Specification.
-Copies of records shall be sent to the Principal on a daily basis for the duration of the period that the site is being enforced. - 3.
-The Contractor must ensure that the RPU is kept up to date with all traffic staging within the site and the project completion date.
+- 1. The Contractor shall arrange to install the signs in the layout TC2320 (SIGN LAYOUT PRIOR TO DEPLOYMENT OF SPEED CAMERAS AT ROADWORK SITES) in advance of the camera enforcement site and advise the RBMS camera contractor or HPU that the sign(s) have been installed prior to enforcement commencing.
+Where enforcement is undertaken by means other than a speed camera, use TC2361. - The Contractor shall ensure signage is maintained in accordance with the approved TGS and appropriate records kept, in accordance with this Technical Specification.
+Copies of records shall be sent to the Principal on a daily basis for the duration of the period that the site is being enforced. - The Contractor shall arrange to accommodate the enforcement device in accordance with the requirements of the RBMS camera contractor or HPU to enable all parties to meet their Workplace Health and Safety obligations. - 4.
+The RBMS camera contractor shall store the detailed device log securely, including the Variable Speed Limit Sign (VSLS) face attached to the RBMS camera.
+Stored records shall be transferred to the Contractor on a weekly basis to be readily available for the duration of the project and beyond, consistent with the recordkeeping obligations of both the RBMS camera contractor and the Contractor.

+5. The Contractor must ensure that the RBMS camera contractor and the HPU are kept up-to-date with all traffic staging within the site and the project completion date.